 - Once well mixed, wrap in plastic wrap and let rest for at least 30 minutes.
 When you unwrap the caramel modeling chocolate, knead it on the counter just until smooth about 30 seconds.

-- Pinch off a teaspoonful of the caramel modeling chocolate and place in a bowl.
+- Pinch off a teaspoonful of the caramel-flavored modeling chocolate and place it in a bowl.

 - Add 1-3 drops of green food coloring and stir until well incorporated and green.

-- Pinch off a small amount of the green colored caramel modeling chocolate and roll into a ball.
+- Pinch off a small amount of the green-colored caramel modeling chocolate and roll it into a ball.

 - Flatten and form into a leaf.
 Repeat to make 4 leaves (not pictured.)

-- Pinch off about ½ teaspoonful of the caramel modeling chocolate and mold into a stem.
+- Pinch off about ½ teaspoonful of the caramel fudge and mold it into a stem.

 - Repeat to create 4 stems.